 Data Collection &Analysis

 Field data collection is not difficult but the analysis and report writing require experience and education, as well as time.
 Many field foresters would rather not do this task; however, it is necessary especially if applying for grant money.

 Noxious Weed Control

 It is the responsibility of landowners to control noxious weeds on their property.
-DRPforestry has the proper education, licenses, and insurance to apply herbicides to control noxious and other weeds.
+DRPforestry has the proper education, licenses, insurance, and equipment to apply herbicides for control of noxious and other weeds.
 The Senior Forester holds a professional applicator’s license in both Idaho and Washington.
-He has the equipment and know-how to spray small acreages from 1-5 acres.
+He has the equipment and know-how to spray small areas from 1-5 acres.

 Fire Hazard Abatement

 The condition of the woodland within 150 feet of your residence can determine whether a wildfire has the potential to do serious damage to the structure.
 High density trees and brush with low-hanging limbs are a critical concern because they will carry the fire into the tree crowns making it impossible to control.
 Thinning the trees and treating the slash can significantly reduce the risk.
 Often there are cost-share funds to help with the expense.

 Summary of Fees